BRIEF BIOGRAPHY ON JOHN R. BUCHTEL and The Griffin

 In religious belief, Mr. Buchtel was a staunch Universalist without being narrowly sectarian.
 Tolerant of other faiths, he gave liberally for all sorts of religious or charitable purposes, no matter what denomination might have the matter in charge.
 There was not a church m Akron that was not indebted to him for some form of financial assistance.
 His father and mother had been members of the Evangelical Church (Albrechts).
 When a young man, he himself was an active Methodist, but, becoming dissatisfied with the doctrines of that church, for a long time he had extreme anti-orthodox views, and did not attend any church.
 He joined the

 Universalist Church in 1870.
 At that time he expressed himself as having been in sympathy with the religious views of Universalists for nearly twenty years, and said he undoubtedly would have become a member had there been a church in Akron.
 Thereafter his interest in the College and in the church that had given it birth grew simultaneously, each helping the other.
-No one who knew Mr. Buchtel during the last

 five years of his life can forget his remarkable devotion to the two institutions; although confined to an invalid's chair, he insisted on attending every public exercise in the College, and every service in the church of his choice.